factsmission/dcat-ap-ch-shacl/README.md

 # SHACL Shapes for the DCAT Application Profile for Data Portals in Switzerland

-This project provides [SHACL shapes](https://www.w3.org/TR/shacl/) to validate metadata against the [eCH-0200 Standard](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0200&documentVersion=1.0).
+This project provides [SHACL shapes](https://www.w3.org/TR/shacl/) to validate metadata against the [eCH-0200 standard](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0200&documentVersion=1.0).

 ## Files

  * `ech-0200.shacl.ttl` : This file models the constraints defined in eCH-200 with the SHACL vocabulary
- * `examples/` : This directory contains RDF Turtle files that can be used to test `ech-0200.shacl.ttl`.
+ * `examples/` : This directory contains RDF turtle files that can be used to test `ech-0200.shacl.ttl`.
 The convention is that files ending with `.valid.ttl` will validate, while files ending with `.fail.ttl` will not validate.

 ## Usage

-To use the shapes to validate data you need a SHACL validator such as [TopBraid SHACL API](https://github.com/TopQuadrant/shacl).
-With this validator you can validate RDF Turtle files as follows:
+To use the shapes to validate data, you need a SHACL validator such as [TopBraid SHACL API](https://github.com/TopQuadrant/shacl).
+With this validator you can validate RDF turtle files as follows:

 ```BASH
 $ shaclvalidate -shapesfile ech-0200.shacl.ttl -datafile data.ttl